La Negra @ Bric Arts

 Theresa Rebeck and Andrew Leynse– Theatre Masters Program- mentored the development of La Migra Taco Truck in Aspen, Colorado and NYC.

 Rising Circle Theatre Collective,12 week INKtank Playwrights Lab Participant, The Hopefulness.
 Re-write process culminating in a staged reading.
-Q & A with scholar Denise Brennan on her how her book “What’s Love Got to do With It?” informed the text and issues or prostitution in the Dominican Republic.
+Q & A with scholar Denise Brennan on her how her book “What’s Love Got to do With It?” informed the text and the conditions of sex work in the Dominican Republic.

 Selected by Labyrinth Theatre for the Company Intensive to workshop and culminate in a staged reading La Paloma Prisoner.
 Directed by David Deblinger.